swyannnn/CW2024/README.md

     </td>
     <td>
     <strong>Managed Destruction</strong><br>
-    This class destroys itself when out of bounds; removal from the scene is handled by <code>ActorManager<.code>.
+    This class destroys itself when out of bounds; removal from the scene is handled by <code>ActorManager</code>.
     </td>
     <td>
     <strong>Optimize Memory Management</strong><br>